Artiizan/Otherworld_Pod_Allocation/README.md

 ### Thoughts
 - Is it possible to start an overbooked booking a few minutes later is better than not allocating a slot to those clients.
 Provided it does not cause a knock on effect.

+## Future Enhancements
+1. Another way to handle bookings that cannot be accomodated, perhaps suggestions of other available times.
+1. Ordering of input data in a way that sorts based on group size or session length (depending on business logic for porfitability)
+1. Spreading out allocation on pods to ensure there is not over utilisation of one and emptiness in another (longevity of components)
+1. Attempt to delay larger overbooked bookings by a few minutes in order to facilitate them rather than turn them away (requires a far more in depth model and decision tree to avoid a knockon effect (possible use case for a Machine Learning model for each days bookings, compared to a perfect scenario))

 ## Contributions

 - **Scaffold**: Written and provided by [Chris Adams](mailto:chris@thedreamcorporation.com) at Otherworld